Feng Shui for love: what to do after a breakup…

 - If you don’t want to buy a new bed or mattress, take a broomstick and knock the bed out thoroughly.
 Doing this will help tremendously in cleansing old energies.

 - Make room for a new partner.
 In my consultations, I have experienced several times that dogs, cats or other pets have taken the vacant space in the bed of their master.
 If you want a human as a bed partner, return your pets back to their own sleeping place.

 - Of course, you can strengthen the partnership corner of the bedroom.
-After the three-door Bagua, this corner is on the left opposite the room door.
+After the three-door Bagua, this corner is on the right opposite the room door.
 Here you can set up symbols and pictures that symbolize togetherness, love, and partnership.
 The best-known symbol for this is a pair of dolphins.
 Remember, it’s definitely a matter of taste whether you like this kind of Feng Shui symbolism!

 The 3-Door Bagua

 It is important that the symbolism you do choose is set up in pairs, and that you consciously shift your personal mindset to your wishes and intentions.
 When cleansing and designing your bedroom, don’t forget that you should feel comfortable there and create a space that allows you to get a good night’s sleep.
 Therefore, don’t implement Feng Shui measures that are not right for you!
 Look for another solution that is aligned with your energy and preferences.
 A good Feng Shui consultant always has several solutions to a problem.

 With this in mind, I wish you a fulfilled new beginning!